 The tax rate is affected by the Company being a U.S. resident taxpayer, the tax rates in the U.S. and other jurisdictions in which the Company operates, the relative amount of income earned by jurisdiction and the relative amount of losses or income for which no benefit or expense is recognized due to a valuation allowance.
-The Company's effective tax rate for the nine months ended September 30, 2020 and 2019, also includes net discrete expense of \$5.3 million and net discrete expense of \$3.3 million, respectively, primarily related to withholding taxes on royalties, changes in reserves, changes in accruals for unremitted earnings and other adjustments.
+The Company's effective tax rate for the three months ended March 31, 2020 and 2019, also includes net discrete expense of \$2.0 million and net discrete benefit of \$1.1 million, respectively, primarily related to changes in reserves, changes in accruals for unremitted earnings and other adjustments.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted in response to the COVID-19 pandemic.
 The CARES Act, among other things, permits NOL carryovers and carrybacks to offset 100% of taxable income for taxable years beginning before 2021.
 In addition, the CARES Act allows NOLs incurred in 2018, 2019, and 2020 to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes.
 The CARES Act also provides a temporary relaxation of the section 163(j) limitation on business interest expense deductions to 50% of adjusted taxable income for tax years beginning in 2019 and 2020, and an election to use 2019 adjusted taxable income for tax years beginning in 2020.
 The Company is currently evaluating the impact of the CARES Act, but at present does not expect that the NOL carryback provision of the CARES Act would result in a material tax benefit.
-The Company also does not expect the relaxation of section 163(j) provisions to have a material tax benefit.
+The Company also does not expect the relaxation of section 163(j) provisions to have a material tax benefit since the Company is expected to be in a net interest income position.

-13. Accumulated other comprehensive loss
+12. Accumulated other comprehensive loss